Skip to content

 Understanding the neurological "electrical storm"

-At its core, a seizure represents a temporary disruption in your cat's normal brain function .
-Think of it as a brief "electrical storm" within the brain, triggered by hyperexcitable, hypersynchronous neuronal activity.
+At its core, a seizure represents a temporary disruption in your cat’s normal brain function.
+Think of it as a brief “electrical storm” within the brain, triggered by hyperexcitable, hypersynchronous neuronal activity.
 This sudden burst of uncontrolled electrical signals creates the various physical and behavioral changes you observe.
+This episode is known as an epileptic seizure.

 Recognizing seizure symptoms in your cat

-Seizures in cats present themselves in various ways, ranging from subtle changes to dramatic convulsions.
-You'll want to watch for impairment of consciousness , where your cat appears dazed, unresponsive, or completely unaware of their surroundings.
+Cats seizures can manifest in various forms, from subtle changes to dramatic convulsions.
+Types of seizures include generalized seizures, which involve widespread motor activity and loss of consciousness; complex partial seizures, characterized by impaired consciousness and stereotypic behaviors; and focal or partial seizures, which affect only a specific region of the brain and may be harder to identify.
+You’ll want to watch for impairment of consciousness, where your cat appears dazed, unresponsive, or completely unaware of their surroundings.
 Behavioral changes encompass anything unusual for your specific cat, such as sudden aggression or extreme vocalization.
-Involuntary motor activity includes movements like twitching, rhythmic paddling of the limbs, or sudden stiffening throughout the body.
+Involuntary motor activity includes movements like twitching, rhythmic paddling of the limbs, sudden stiffening throughout the body, or facial twitching.
 Autonomic nervous system alterations may present as dilated pupils, excessive drooling, vomiting, urination, or defecation.

-What's important to remember is that not all seizures appear dramatic .
-Your cat may also experience "focal seizures," which affect only a smaller portion of the brain and often produce more subtle clinical features that prove much harder to identify.
+What’s important to remember is that not all seizures appear dramatic.
+Your cat may also experience “focal seizures,” which affect only a smaller portion of the brain and often produce more subtle clinical features that prove much harder to identify.
+Feline temporal lobe epilepsy and temporal lobe epilepsy, often associated with structural brain abnormalities, are possible diagnoses when seizures originate from the temporal lobe.

 The three stages of a seizure episode